Meditations (written guidance and audio)

 There are many ways to meditate but they all share the same purpose of trying to become absorbed completely into the moment.
 Staying focused and relaxing are two skills that can be learned and improved with practice.
 Whilst some may find that they can enter into a focused state quite easily, most people will find that their mind wanders and they are easily distracted.
 Just like learning any skill, time and patience is required to continually move towards mastery.

 Also, just like training an animal, we must persevere.
 The enormous benefits of meditation have been scientifically proven time and time again.
 Through training ourselves to be able to meditate well, we can expect to be able to relax more easily, be calmer generally, lower our baseline stress levels, think more clearly, enjoy more positive and peaceful interactions with others – all of which improves our health and well-being.
+Trust in the power of small accumulations.

 Meditating and being calmer in everyday life is a way to counteract the harmful effects of stress.
 Stress comes in many forms and is a very real and present threat to our health in this complex modern world.
 Meditation is just one form of exercise we can practise to lower stress and improve our lives.